jakestrouse00/flashcard-maker/README.md

 ### Executable

-1. Download the release extract the files to your desktop
+1. Download the release and extract the files to your desktop